NREL/api-umbrella/src/api-umbrella/example-website/content/docs/errors.md

       <th class="doc-parameter-name" scope="row">API_KEY_MISSING</th>
       <td class="doc-parameter-name">403</td>
       <td class="doc-parameter-description">
         An API key was not supplied.
-See <%= link_to("API key usage", "/docs/api-key.html") %> for details on how to pass your API key to the API.
+See <a href="/docs/api-key/">API key usage</a> for details on how to pass your API key to the API.
       </td>
     </tr>
     <tr>
       <th class="doc-parameter-name" scope="row">API_KEY_INVALID</th>
       <td class="doc-parameter-name">403</td>
       <td class="doc-parameter-description">
         An invalid API key was supplied.
-Double check that the API key being passed in is valid, or <%= link_to("signup", "/signup.html") %> for an API key.
+Double check that the API key being passed in is valid, or <a href="/signup/">signup</a> for an API key.
       </td>
     </tr>
     <tr>
       <th class="doc-parameter-name" scope="row">API_KEY_DISABLED</th>
       <td class="doc-parameter-name">403</td>
       <td class="doc-parameter-description">
         The API key supplied has been disabled by an administrator.
-Please <%= link_to("contact us", "/contact.html") %> for assistance.
+Please <a href="/contact/">contact us</a> for assistance.
       </td>
     </tr>
     <tr>
       <th class="doc-parameter-name" scope="row">API_KEY_UNAUTHORIZED</th>
       <td class="doc-parameter-name">403</td>
       <td class="doc-parameter-description">
         The API key supplied is not authorized to access the given service.
-Please <%= link_to("contact us", "/contact.html") %> for assistance.
+Please <a href="/contact/">contact us</a> for assistance.
       </td>
     </tr>
     <tr>
       <th class="doc-parameter-name" scope="row">API_KEY_UNVERIFIED</th>
       <td class="doc-parameter-name">403</td>
       <td class="doc-parameter-description">
         The API key supplied has not been verified yet.
 Please check your e-mail to verify the API key.
-Please <%= link_to("contact us", "/contact.html") %> for assistance.
+Please <a href="/contact/">contact us</a> for assistance.
       </td>
     </tr>
     <tr>